Christian Lindsay: Career

+Sonnet

 A sonnet titled "Christeane Lyndesay to Robert Hudsone" is included in Alexander Montgomerie's poems.
 It may be Lindsay's work or possibly Montgomerie wrote the sonnet in her voice.
 It is also uncertain if the Christian Lindsay mentioned in connection with this and in other poems was the same person as the wife of William Murray.

-Robert, or "Robene" Hudson, to whom the sonnet is addressed, was an English poet and musician at court, a brother of Thomas Hudson.
+Robert, or "Robene", Hudson, to whom the sonnet is addressed, was an English poet and musician at court, a brother of Thomas Hudson.